merenlab/merenlab.org/_posts/anvio/2015-05-02-anvio-tutorial.md

 {% include _toc.html %}

+{: .notice}
+This tutorial covers anvi'o v1.1.0.
+Please update your installation first if you have an earlier version installed.
+You can learn which version you have on your computer by typing `anvi-profile --version` in your terminal.

-This article gives a brief overview of anvi'o metagenomic worklow.
+This tutorial gives a brief overview of anvi'o metagenomic worklow.
 If you run into any issues, please post a comment down below, or open an <a href="https://github.com/meren/anvio/issues">issue</a>.

 If you are here, you must have already installed the platform, and have [run the "mini test"]({% post_url anvio/2015-05-01-installation %}) succesfully.